 Moira is modified to suit a Marvel anime version of the X-Men, the character of Yui Sasaki is for all intents and purposes Moira MacTaggert.
 She is voiced by Yoshiko Sakakibara in the Japanese version and Gwendoline Yeo in the English version.

-Moira is a non-playable character in the game.
-She is voiced by Tara Strong.
+- Moira is a non-playable character in the Marvel Heroes video game, voiced by Tara Strong.